Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts

-• Description: RSS feed containing a single post entry
+• Description: Feed that includes a post entry

 • Feed Type: Individual Posts Comments

-• Description: Feed that includes the latest comments made on specific posts
+• Description: Includes the latest comments made on a single post

 • Feed Type: Archives

-• Description: Day – RSS feed that contains the latest post entries in each archive
+• Description: Day – RSS feed containing the latest post entries in each archive

 • Feed Type: Archives

-• Description: Month – Includes latest post entries in each archive
+• Description: Month – Includes latest items in each archive

 • Feed Type: Archives

-• Description: Year – Feed that displays latest items in each archive
+• Description: Year – Displays the latest items in each archive

 • Example Feed: http://yourdomain.com/2018/feed/